bparanj/crystal/electronics/book/energy-frequency-vibration/vibration.md

 Vibration refers to a back-and-forth or oscillating motion.
-Here are three simple, real-world examples to help illustrate this concept:

 ### 1. Guitar String Vibration